pisto/nlchains/README.md

 # nlchains

 An implementation of the 6th order Yoshida symplectic integration algorithm for a number of models.
-The implementation is suited to run a large ensemble of realizations of these models.
+The implementation is suited to run a large ensemble of realizations of these models on GPU hardware.
+A CPU version is also provided for testing and validation.
 The program also calculates the average energy per linear mode, and the associated information entropy to monitor the route to thermalization due to the nonlinearity.
 Since the integration is symplectic, there is no support for forcing or dissipation.

 Supported models: